newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 	* 50V or higher Drain to Source Voltage (Vdss)

 `J1` can be sub'd with any header that you can solder, or even just wire.

+`PROBE` is a sharp pogo pin.
+The Harwin `P25-0123` is a good low-cost option, you can get fancier (smaller point) probes too.

 The other parts are very generic, I didn't have part numbers for them: